neshacascia/travel-journal/README.md

 - CSS Flexbox

 ## Lessons Learned
-I learned the importance of creating reusable components.
+I learned the importance of creating reusable components using props.
 I got to practice mapping over an array of data using array method .map() to render those elements into components.
-I also got to see how much simpler it is to pass in the entire object which makes accessing the props object easier in my component function.
+I also got to see how simpler it is to pass in the entire object which makes accessing the props object easier within my component function.